moloco/docs/van-sdk/s2s.md

 ## RESTful API URL Format

-As mentioned above, a url format for O-JournalEvent looks like this:
+As mentioned above, a URL format for O-JournalEvent looks like this:

 > https://tracker-us.adsmoloco.com/tracking/post_o?o=%s